ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 2. **Purple Gravity Suit** - Changes the Gravity Suit palette to be purple, similar to the Super Metroid one, instead of having a pink hue.
 3. **Hide All Gallery Images** - Locks back all 8 gallery images like in the original game, so the player can unlock them through the usual conditions.
 4. **Remove Closeup** - Removes the Closeup you get when first starting a new game.
 This patch is only added for preservation sake.
+5. **Start in Brinstar** - Changes the default starting location from Crateria's Landing Site to the normal starting room in Brinstar like in vanilla Zero Mission (This one restores the Samus Face Closeup as well).

 -------------------